jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 3. **Installation Fails** - If all installation methods fail:
    - Try running as Administrator
-   - Try the simple-install.bat which has the most direct approach
    - Check your system for any security software that might be blocking the installation

 ## Configuration Options